Gizachew29/getting-and-cleaning-data-coursera-project/README.md

 ### This repository contains the following:

-- `README.md` which provides an overview of the project and data set
+- `README.md` provides an overview of the project and data set
-- `CodeBook.md` which describes the conents of the data set (data, variables, and transformations)
+- `CodeBook.md` describes the conents of the data set (data, variables, and transformations)
 - `run_analysis.R` an R script that was used to download the original data and create the `tidy_data.txt`
 - `tidy_data.txt` contains the final data from `run_analysis.R`